IronFox/Subnautica-Echelon/README.md

 3) [clone]\Plugin\bin\Release\net4.7.2\Subnautica Echelon.dll
 4) [build]\Subnautica Echelon_Data\Managed\EchelonScripts.dll

-Also copy this entire directory:
+Also copy these entire directories:
 1) [clone]\images
+2) [clone]\Localization

-If you intend to frequently change things, you should probably create a .bat or some other script file that automates this deployment
+If you intend to frequently change things, you should probably adapt the scripts in [clone]\Scripts to your needs.

 ## Notes about the recipes
 The current version of vehicle framework (1.6.1) does not register changes in the build recipe of the craft.